ThomasLatham/fantasy-art-forever/README.md

 The time of day Instagram posts are made is randomized between 5 different times: 6 am, 9 am, 12 pm, 3 pm and 6 pm (all Eastern Time).

+### Technologies Used
+The bot is a [Next.js](https://nextjs.org/) application hosted on [Vercel](https://vercel.com/home).
+You might be thinking, "[~~But isn't Betty a woman's name?~~](https://www.youtube.com/watch?v=pz1rjq5emKY&ab_channel=Dude902) But isn't Next.js a frontend framework?"
+The answer to that is "Yes;" however, Next.js offers a very convenient (and free) way to define public API endpoints, and we can store the business logic of the application in such endpoints.

+Having one endpoint for the logic of sourcing Reddit posts and another for the logic of posting to Instagram, we then use the cron-scheduling service [cron-job.org](https://cron-job.org/en/) (also free; maybe you're starting to see a theme here) to call those endpoints on set schedules.

+## Motivation
+There are a few reasons I made this bot:
+1. I like automating things and wanted to successfully automate a bot like this.
+2. I like fantasy art, having even once been a pretty active moderator/contributor/consumer of the INE, and it's cool to share it with others.
+3. I might want to do some analysis on the data this app scrapes and produces.
+4. It's something to blog about.